-Manufacturers of outdoor movie projectors will list their ANSI lumen rating on all of their products.
+Manufacturers of outdoor movie projectors will list their ANSI lumen rating on their products.
 As consumers, all we need to do is read the box or technical spec.

 In simple terms, it’s just about how bright something is.
-Whilst brightness isn’t entirely what a lumen rating describes, it’s good enough for the end consumer to understand and recognize.
+While brightness isn’t entirely what a lumen rating describes, it’s good enough for the end consumer to understand and recognize.

-Essentially a movie projected via a high lumen outdoor project will look a lot brighter and clearer than one with a lower lumen rating.
+Essentially a movie projected via a high lumen outdoor project will look brighter and clearer than one with a lower lumen rating.

 Want More Guidance and Help?
 Take a look at the essential guide to planning an outdoor movie night.